As you consider the artwork each week, reflect on the following questions:

 from the What Lies Beneath series

-watercolor and salt on paper, 22″ x 30″, 2023
+Watercolor and salt on paper, 22″ x 30″, 2023

 For Julia Hendrickson, art is both meditation and prayer—a practice she calls opera divina, or “holy work.”
 Building on the Benedictine motto ora et labora (“pray and work”), she suggests that our work itself can become a form of prayer.
 Her process is simple and intentional: she wets thick white paper with broad brush strokes of water, then repeatedly dabs or splatters a single hue—Payne’s grey.
 While the surface is still wet, she sprinkles salt across the paint.
 The crystals repel pigment and absorb water, creating unexpected starbursts that reveal the marks beneath.
 As the paint dries, the forms shift and fractal patterns emerge.
 Though her technique repeats, the results are always unique and surprising.